Hixie/isd/servers/src/systems-server/README.md

 its list of children), then the ID is considered "released" and may be reused for another asset.

-Currently, asset IDs are guaranteed to be in the range 1..2^24.
-Asset ID zero is reserved or indicating the absence of an asset.
+Asset ID zero is reserved for indicating the absence of an asset.

 The `<properties>` are the owner dynasty ID (zero for unowned assets), the asset's mass in kg, the asset's rough diameter in meters, the